-Experience: At least one year of experience in storeskeeping or a related area is required, preferably in a recreational or athletics facility, such as the Family Y, Park Board, Boys/Girls Clubs.
+Experience: At least one year of experience in stores keeping or a related area is required, preferably in a recreational or athletic facility, such as the Family Y, Park Board, Boys/Girls Clubs.

 Effort: Must be able to lift and transport equipment, furniture, and materials weighing up to 40 pounds.